 Figure 7 shows the distribution of different categories for both proposed objectives and mentor-proposed objectives.
-Figure 8 presents two real examples illustrating how the binary variable of adjustment is measured.
-If the category of the entrepreneur-proposed objective matches the mentor's finalized objective, the adjustment measure for this advice is set to 0.
+Figure 8 presents two real examples illustrating how agreement is measured.
+If the category of the entrepreneur-proposed objective matches the mentor's finalized objective, the agreement measure for this advice is set to 1.